 The study discovered that a left primary is faster to navigate than a top primary.
 This effect also applies to left secondary menu levels.
 It also found that navigation is faster when the primary level is separate from the secondary and tertiary levels.
 Overall, left-top-top and top-left-left were the fastest, and top-top-top and top-top-left were the slowest.

 A hesitation is when the user hesitates to move their cursor from one menu level to another.
-The left-top-top had the least hesitation out of all the layouts, and the top-left-left had the most.
+The left-top-top had the least hesitation out of all the layouts, and the top-top-left had the most.
 There was a significant decrease in hesitation when the secondary and tertiary levels were on the same plane.

 The frequency of cursor movements to the incorrect plane represented a cursor movement.
 There were fewer cursor movements when the primary menu was on the left.
 Fewer cursor movements also occurred when the secondary level was split from the primary.
 Many cursor movements occurred when secondary and tertiary menus were on different planes.
 But when they were on the same plane, users performed better.